drabo/netchk/README.md

 ## Container useful for connectivity checks in Kubernetes

-Based on python:3.8.5-alpine3.12
+Based on either Alpine or Debian Buster

-Added Alpine packages: curl openssl jq iproute2 bind-tools net-tools stunnel iperf tcpdump procps vim wget

-Added Python modules: yq
+Added packages: see for each image